mever-team/auvire/README.md

 The ablation analysis expects to also have (Ma et al. 2022) features extracted for LAV-DF, which can be done by following instructions in [https://github.com/mever-team/dimodif](https://github.com/mever-team/dimodif).

+## Checkpoints
+Download the model checkpoints from [https://zenodo.org/records/17698401](https://zenodo.org/records/17698401) and place them in `ckpt`.

 # Results
 To obtain the core results of the paper run:
 ```